Tor (network): End-to-end traffic correlation

-Like all current low-latency anonymity networks, Tor cannot and does not attempt to protect against monitoring of traffic at the boundaries of the Tor network (i.e., the traffic entering and exiting the network).
-While Tor does provide protection against traffic analysis, it cannot prevent traffic confirmation (also called end-to-end correlation).
+Tor is designed to provide relatively high performance network anonymity against an attacker with a single vantage point on the connection (e.g., control over one of the three relays, the destination server, or the user's internet service provider).
+Like all current low-latency anonymity networks, Tor cannot and does not attempt to protect against an attacker performing simultaneous monitoring of traffic at the boundaries of the Tor network—i.e., the traffic entering and exiting the network.
+While Tor does provide protection against traffic analysis, it cannot prevent traffic confirmation via end-to-end correlation.